drawidsw/kickstarter-analysis/README.md

 ## Analysis one - outcomes for Threatre by launch date

-In this analysis exercise, we considered only the **Threatre** campaigns.
-We want to determine if the **Launch Date** of the Threatre campaigns influences their outcomes.
+In this analysis exercise, we considered only the **threatre** campaigns.
+We want to determine if the **launch date** of the **threatre** campaigns influences their outcomes.

-* First, we constructed a pivot table in which we counted all possible outcome values for every month.
+* First, we construct a pivot table in which we counted all possible outcome values for every month for the **threatre** category.
-* Then, we plotted those outcome results for every month as a **line graph**.
+* Then, we plot those outcome results for every month as a **line graph**.

 The summarized data from the pivot table is below.